sav-che/TL-2/Authors/Davis, Charles Albert {std. C.A. Davis}.md

-> [!cite] BHL link: this entry starts at [page 105](https://www.biodiversitylibrary.org/item/103833#page/117/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 105](https://www.biodiversitylibrary.org/page/33259151) of TL-2 Suppl.
 V.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Davis, Charles Albert (1861-1916), American botanist, geologist and forester, specialist in peat formation, born 29 Sep 1861 at Portsmouth, New Hampshire, died 9 Apr 1916 at Washington, D.C., graduating from Bowdorn College in Maine in 1886 and teaching for a year in Chicago, to Alma College, Michigan 1887 (nat. sci. & chem.), from 1896 collecting plants in Tuscola and Huron counties, 1901 new program in forestry (Univ.
-Michigan, 1905 Ph.D.), moved 1908 to Washington at U.S. Geological Survey. (*C.A.
-Davis*).
+Michigan, 1905 Ph.D.), moved 1908 to Washington at U.S. Geological Survey.
+**Abbreviated name**: *C.A.
+Davis*

 #### Herbarium and types